 Kennel Cough is also commonly referred to as Infectious Tracheobronchitis, Bordetella, or Bordetellosis.
 The Bordetella vaccine is administered to reduce to chance of a dog catching Kennel Cough.

-If your dog has never received the Bordetella vaccine, or it is outside of the 1 year veterinarian window, we require them to receive the Bordetella vaccine at least 3 days prior to their boarding or daycare stay in order to optimize it’s effectiveness.
+If your dog has never received the Bordetella vaccine, or it is outside of the 1 year veterinarian window, we require them to receive the Bordetella vaccine at least 3 days prior to their boarding or daycare stay in order to give the vaccine time to absorb into their system.

 Administration: The Bordetella vaccine is typically administered nasally, orally, or subcutaneous.
 Studies vary on the effectiveness of each format, but all are proven effective and safe for dogs 8 weeks and older.